catseye/SixtyPical/doc/SixtyPical.md

     LDA ($02), Y
     STA ($02), Y

-There are extended modes of `copy` for using these types of memory location.
+There are extended instruction modes for using these types of memory location.
 See `copy` below, but here is some illustrative example code:

     copy ^buf, ptr           // this is the only way to initialize a pointer